Extremal sequences for the Bellman function of the dyadic maximal operator and applications to the Hardy operator: Introduction

-Another approach for finding the value of $B_p(f,F)$ is given in \cite{4} where the following function of two variables has been introduced:
+Another approach for finding the value of $B_p(f,F)$ is given in \cite{3} where the following function of two variables has been introduced:

-The first step, as it can be seen in \cite{4}, is to prove that $S_p(f,F)=B_p(f,F)$.\ This can be viewed as a symmetrization principle of the dyadic maximal operator with respect to the Hardy operator.\ The second step is to prove that $S_p(f,F)$ has the value that was mentioned above.
+The first step, as it can be seen in \cite{3}, is to prove that $S_p(f,F)=B_p(f,F)$.\ This can be viewed as a symmetrization principle of the dyadic maximal operator with respect to the Hardy operator.\ The second step is to prove that $S_p(f,F)$ has the expected value mentioned above.

-Now the proof of the fact that $S_p=B_p$ can be given in an alternative way as can be seen in \cite{7}.\ In fact it is proved there the following result. \\
+Now the proof of the fact that $S_p=B_p$ can be given in an alternative way as can be seen in \cite{9}.\ More precisely it is proved there the following result. \\

-{\bf Theorem A.} Given $g,h:(0,1]\ra\R^+$ non-increasing integrable functions and a non-decreasing function $G:[0,+\infty)\ra[0,+\infty)$ the following equality holds:
+{\bf Theorem A.} {\em Given $g,h:(0,1]\rightarrow\R^+$ non-increasing integrable functions and a non-decreasing function $G:[0,+\infty)\rightarrow[0,+\infty)$ the following equality holds: